ponnhide/patchworklib/README.md

 ## News
 - Example codes were moved to [patchworklib-examples](https://github.com/ponnhide/patchworklib-examples)

+#### 07202022: Version 0.4.4 is released.
+- Modified functions relating to the inheritance of the ggplot theme.
+If you use patchworklib for handling plotnine plots, please do update.

 #### 07192022: Version 0.4.3 is released.
 - A few bugs were fixed.
 - `basefigure` parameter was added.
 You can access the base figure of patchworklib by `patchworklib.basefigure`